Term Discounts in SuiteTax

-Learn how SuiteTax manages term discounts, also called "prompt payment discounts", and the associated tax adjustments.
+Learn how SuiteTax manages term discounts, and the associated tax adjustments for sales and purchase transactions.
 You can configure preferences, learn how the system calculates discounts, and how adjustment transactions are handled.

 A term discount provides a reduction on an invoice when payment is made within a specified term.
 For example, you can deduct 2% from the amount due if the payment is made within 10 days.
-Otherwise, you must pay the full amount.
+Otherwise, the full amount is due.

-SuiteTax can automatically manage both the discount and the related tax adjustment in a credit memo transaction when payments are made early, reducing manual work and helping ensure tax compliance.
+SuiteTax can automatically manage both the discount and the related tax adjustment when payments are made within the discount period.
+This reduces manual work and helps ensure tax compliance.

-If you want to customize any role for recording payment with term discounts, ensure the permission is provided for the Tax Details tab to edit the level, and the permission to create credit memo transaction.
+If you want to customize any role for recording payment with term discounts, ensure that the role has edit-level access to the Tax Details tab and the permission to create adjustment transactions.

 Prerequisites